toesocksguy/tictactoe/README.md

 # Tic Tac Toe Tutorial

-A tic tac toe game first build in HTML, CSS, and JavaScript.
+A tic tac toe game first built in HTML, CSS, and JavaScript.
 It will then be refactored using TypeScript.
 Then we'll use React to make the game more dynamic.

 # Background

-I received a newsletter email from freecodecamp that included a link to a front end development course.
+I received a newsletter email from Freecodecamp that included a link to a front end development course.

 The [project](https://www.freecodecamp.org/news/frontend-web-development-in-depth-project-tutorial/) sounded fun!